-FUTURES CONTRACTS RISK-Futures contracts are typically exchange-traded contracts that call for the future delivery of an asset at a certain price and date, or cash settlement of the terms of the contract.
-Risks of futures contracts may be caused by an imperfect correlation between movements in the price of the instruments and the price of the underlying securities.
-In addition, there is the risk that the Fund may not be able to enter into a closing transaction because of an illiquid market.
+Futures Contracts Risk-Futures contracts are exchange-traded contracts that call for the future delivery of an asset at a certain price and date, or cash settlement of the terms of the contract.
+Risks of futures contracts may be caused by an imperfect correlation between movements in the price of the instruments and the price of the underlying assets.
+In addition, there is a risk that the Fund may not be able to enter into a closing transaction because of an illiquid market.
 Exchanges can limit the number of positions that can be held or controlled by the Fund or the Advisor, thus limiting the ability to implement the Fund's strategies.
-Futures markets are highly volatile and the use of futures may increase the volatility of the Fund's net asset value ("NAV").
-Futures also are subject to leverage risks and to liquidity risk.
+Futures markets are highly volatile and the use of futures may increase the volatility of the Fund's NAV.
+Futures are also subject to leverage and liquidity risks.

-OPTIONS CONTRACTS RISK-Options or options on futures contracts give the holder of the option the right to buy (or to sell) a position in a security or in a contract to the writer of the option, at a certain price.
-They are subject to correlation risk because there may be an imperfect correlation between the options and the securities markets that cause a given transaction to fail to achieve its objectives.
-The successful use of options depends on the Advisor's ability to correctly predict future price fluctuations and the degree of correlation between the options and securities markets.
+Options Risk-Options and options on futures contracts give the holder of the option the right, but not the obligation, to buy (or to sell) a position in a security or in a contract to the writer of the option, at a certain price.
+Options are subject to correlation risk because there may be an imperfect correlation between the options and the markets for underlying instruments that could cause a given transaction to fail to achieve its objectives.
+The successful use of options depends on the Advisor's ability to predict correctly future price fluctuations and the degree of correlation between the markets for options and the underlying instruments.
 Exchanges can limit the number of positions that can be held or controlled by the Fund or the Advisor, thus limiting the ability to implement the Fund's strategies.
-Options also are particularly subject to leverage risk and can be subject to liquidity risk.
+Options are also particularly subject to leverage risk and can be subject to liquidity risk.